raymon-roos/find-the-squares/README.md

 A A X X X
 ```

-Would have a size of 15 at the top-left position.
-But obviously there is no rectangle with
+Would have a size of 15 at the top-left position, because that's the number of directly
-that size there, so I added a check to see whether the size matches the geometry.
-I.e.
-whether `$width * $height === $size`.
-However, because `$width` is actually `$maxWidth`,
-it holds the value 4 in this case, because that was the largest width in this area.
-But
+adjacent A's.
+But obviously there is no rectangle with that size there, because the
+geometry doesn't like up.
-though there isn't a rectangle with that width, there **is** a 5×2 rectangle that isn't
+Though there isn't a rectangle with that width, there **is** a 5×2 rectangle that isn't
 being picked up on now.
 For that, the logic for detecting the largest possible valid
 rectangle in a given area will have to be a lot more sophisticated, and I have no Idea how
 to approach that…